Analida's Ethnic Spoon

 A photo of the ingredients to make Cuban ropa vieja and adding the beef to a slow cooker.

-• Step 1: Get all your ingredients chopped, measured and ready to go.
-The ingredients are one easily found at most grocery stores: chuck roast, tomato, onion, celery, jalapeños, salt, cumin, paprika, oregano, garlic and recaito.
+• Step 1: Get all your ingredients chopped, measured, and ready to go.
+The ingredients are ones easily found at most grocery stores: chuck roast, tomato, onion, celery, jalapeños, salt, cumin, paprika, oregano, garlic, and recaito.

 • Step 2: Place the beef in the slow cooker on high and add the water.